In Washington state, pharmacists are poised to start prescribing abortion drugs

 That doesn't mean every pharmacist in Washington is going to start prescribing abortion pills, Arnold says.

 For one, many say they lack sufficient knowledge of medication abortion, which is not covered by pharmacy school curricula.
-That's where Downing's training program fills a gap, guiding pharmacists through a "no-test" protocol designed for evaluating patients remotely, without the need for ultrasound, pelvic exam, or blood work.
-The protocol includes guidelines for appropriate patient selection, treatment regimen and follow-up care, and excludes patients with symptoms of, or risk factors for, ectopic pregnancy.
+That's where Downing's training program fills a gap, guiding pharmacists through a "no-test" protocol designed for evaluating patients remotely, without the need for ultrasound, pelvic exam or bloodwork.
+The protocol includes guidelines for appropriate patient selection, treatment regimen and follow-up care, and it excludes patients with symptoms of, or risk factors for, ectopic pregnancy.

 The largest U.S. study of no-test screening for medication abortion to date found it to be safe and effective, with outcomes similar to those for patients who received in-person care.